yeonsoochung/walmart-sales/README.md

 	from qoq_store_revenue;
   ```

-  Below is the first 10 rows of the query result, which matches with the time intelligence matrix in my PBI report:
+  Below is the first 10 rows of the query result, which matches with the time intelligence matrix (on the "Time Ingelligence" page) in my PBI report:

   <p align="center">
   <img src="images/sql-eda-qoq.PNG" alt="Alt text" width="500"/>